sporksmith/walking-onions-wip/specs/03-voting-and-authorities.md

 > lifespan of the legacy consensus, the lifespan of the ENDIVE, and the
 > lifespan of the SNIPs.

+> XXXX Explain how to compute the nonce(s?) used for signing the consensus
+> and its SNIPs.

 ## Computing a legacy consensus.